mental health collective

 • Shared Space and Resources:

-• Independent therapists rent space within a shared facility and often share costs for things like administrative support, EHR (Electronic Health Record) programs, marketing, and a common website.
+• Independent therapists rent space within a shared facility and often share costs for items such as administrative support, EHR (Electronic Health Record) programs, marketing, and a common website.

 • Independent Providers: